Easy Layered Banana Pudding

 How to Store Quick and Easy Banana Pudding

-Store banana pudding covered in the refrigerator.
-This will usually last at least three days in the refrigerator.
+Store wrapped in plastic wrap or in an airtight container in the refrigerator..
+This will usually last at least three to four days in the refrigerator.

 Recipe Tips and Variations